phiamo/MopaBootstrapBundle/Resources/doc/1-installation.md

     }
     ```

+3. You need to set the bootstrap version until we get composer working (mandatory!)

+    ``` yaml
+    mopa_bootstrap:
+        version: 3 # bootstrap major version currently only 2 or 3 are supported!
+    ```

-3. If you like configure your config.yml (not mandatory)
+4. If you like further tweak your config.yml (not mandatory)

     ``` yaml
     mopa_bootstrap: